-Once a dataset has been stratified, the analysis consists of a two-tiered evaluation where the stratified distributions are first compared on a year-by-year basis (or other selected monitoring interval) to determine if any of the individual distributions are significantly different.
-Significance in this case is evaluated using a Monte Carlo permutation test or a Peto-Prentice test at the 0.05 significance level.
+Once a dataset has been stratified based on job category, a statistical analysis should be conducted to determine if the two datasets should be modeled separately.
+This analysis consists of a two-tiered evaluation where the stratified distributions are first compared on a year-by-year basis (or other selected monitoring interval) to determine if any of the individual distributions are significantly different.
 If a significant difference is observed in any of the modeled time intervals, then a test of practical significance is employed.
 This test compares the slopes of the chronic intake models over the time periods where a statistically significant difference in the modeled distributions was observed (ORAU 2014).

-5.0 REFERENCES
+5.0 References

-ORAU 2014.
+- ORAU 2014.
 Analysis of Stratified Coworker Datasets, ORAU-RPRT-0053, Rev- 02, Oak Ridge Associated Universities Team, Cincinnati, Ohio.
-October 2, 2014.

-Singh, A., N. Armbya, and A. K. Singh, 2010, ProUCL Version 4.1.00 Technical Guide (Draft), EPA/600/R-07/041, U.S. Environmental Protection Agency, Office of Research and Development, Washington, D.C., May.
-[SRDB Ref ID: 113464]

-U.S. Department of Health and Human Services.
+October 2, 2014. - Singh, A., N. Armbya, and A. K. Singh, 2013, ProUCL Version 5.0.00 Technical Guide, EPA/600/R-07/041, U.S. Environmental Protection Agency, Office of Research and Development, Washington, D.C., September. - U.S. Department of Health and Human Services.
 Methods for radiation dose reconstruction under the Energy Employees Occupational Illness Compensation Program Act of 2000, final rule.
-Washington, DC: U.S. Government Printing Office; 42 CFR Part 82; 2002.

-U.S. Department of Health and Human Services.
+Washington, DC: U.S. Government Printing Office; 42 CFR Part 82; 2002. - U.S. Department of Health and Human Services.
 Methods for radiation dose reconstruction under the Energy Employees Occupational Illness Compensation Program Act of 2000, final rule.
 Washington, DC: U.S. Government Printing Office; 42 CFR Part 83; 2002.